Kylian223/ReadingCompanion/README.md

 This applications makes use of SQLite to save the title, genre, subgenres, total chapters/pages, read chapters/pages, an image and a rating of books/comics or other content. <br />
 The application only requires internet for adding images from URLs, everything else is fully usable offline.
+This project was created in Visual studio 2022 community edition.

 ![](screenshot.png)

 ## Installation and usage ##
-- Download one of the .exe files from the latest release of Reading companion. https://github.com/Kylian223/ReadingCompanion/releases
+- Download one of the .exe files from the latest release of Reading companion. https://github.com/Kylian223/ReadingCompanion/releases or download the source code and compile it in your IDE of choice.
 - Preferably place the .exe in a folder. (on first launch the .exe will create an extra .db file)
 - Launch the .exe file.